Acoustics - part of something bigger

 When you start an acoustics and audio-based degree with Salford, you are also joining a community making a difference in industry, our local region and in our wider society.

-Many of our academics and technicians who help to deliver your course are also delivering collaborative, interdisciplinary, high-impact work that addresses a range of local and global issues and challenges.
+Many of our academics and technicians who support your course are also delivering collaborative, interdisciplinary, high-impact work that addresses local and global issues and challenges.

 As a pioneer in teaching, research, and commercial work in acoustics for five decades, the University of Salford's subject expertise has led to some cutting-edge, real-world technologies.
 One example where we’ve taken our local initiative worldwide is Salsa Sound.